Dajamante/blog/content/blog/card-trick/index.md

 > The operations of a deque also work in _O(1)_ average time.
 However, deques have larger constant factors than vectors, so deques should be used only if ther is a need to manipulate both ends.

-My analysis: So _O(1), \_n_ times.
+My analysis: So _O_(1), \*, n times.
 I guess it's ok.
 I wish I knew what a constant factor was though.